tonybaloney/tonybaloney.github.io/blog/python-match-statement.md

 - The user did not include the `team` field, so we need to look this up
 - The user did include the `team` field, but it may have changed, so it needs verifying
-- The user did include the `height` field, so we need to look this up
+- The user did not include the `height` field, so we need to look this up
 - The user did not submit the required fields

 You can express mapping matches by using the `{}` curly braces and then one or many keys you want to match using literals.
 You can then use named expressions, or the `_` throwaway name to capture that data for the case block: